gardener/gardener/docs/development/monitoring-stack.md

 1. Adding additional alerts for a component which already has a set of alerts.
 In this case you have to extend the existing rule file for the component.
 1. Adding alerts for a new component.
 In this case a new rule file with name scheme `example-component.rules.yaml` needs to be added.
 1. Add the new alert to `alertInhibitionGraph.dot`, add any required inhibition flows and render the new graph.
-To render the graph run:
+To render the graph, run:
 ```bash
 dot -Tpng ./content/alertInhibitionGraph.dot -o ./content/alertInhibitionGraph.png
 ```